dyno-might/dyno-might.github.io/_posts/2025-05-29-writing-advice.md

 As a simple example, why is the word "consigliere" up there a link?
 Well, not everyone knows what that means.
 But I don't like having a link, because it sort of makes me look stupid, like I just learned that word last week.
 But I'm on your side, goddamnit.

-As another example, many people wonder how confident they writing should be.
+As another example, many people wonder how confident their tone should be.
 I think your confidence should reflect whatever you actually believe.
 Lots of people pick a conclusion and dismiss all conflicting evidence.
 Obviously, that does not treat the reader as an ally.
 But at the same time, after you've given a fair view of the evidence, *if* you think there's a clear answer, admit it.
 Your readers want to know!
 Compare these three styles:

 1. "This is the Truth, only fools disagree."
 2. "Here's what I think and why I think it."
 3. "Here's a bunch of evidence, about which I supposedly have no opinion."

 Number 1 is dishonest.
 But arguably number 3 is *also* dishonest.
-Treat your reader like an ally, who wants all the information, including your conclusion.
+Treat your reader like an ally, who wants all the information, including your opinion.

 ## Ideas aren't that valuable

 I want to write a post called "measles".
 The idea is to look into why it declined [when it did](https://ourworldindata.org/grapher/measles-cases-and-death), what risks measles vaccines might pose, and what would happen if people stopped getting vaccinated.

 That's the whole idea.
 I have nothing else and don't know the answers.
-Yet I'm pretty sure this would be good, just because when I tried to find answers to those questions, instead of treating me like an ally, all the scientifically credible sources treated me like a complete idiot who can't be trusted with any information that might lead them to the "wrong" conclusion.
+Yet I'm pretty sure this would be good, just because when I tried to find answers, none of the scientifically credible sources treated me like an ally.
+Instead, they seemed to regard me as a complete idiot, who can't be trusted with any information that might lead to the "wrong" conclusion.

-If you want that post idea, take it!
+If you want that idea, take it!
 That would make me happy, because I have hundreds of such ideas, and I won't live long enough to write more than a tiny fraction of them.
 Almost all the value is in the *execution*.

 Some people worry about running out of ideas.
 I swear this is impossible.
 The more you write, the *easier* ideas are to find.

-One reason is that as you write, you learn stuff, which qualifies you to write about more things and sort of reveals ever-more of world's fractal complexity.
+One reason is that when you write, you learn stuff.
+This qualifies you to write about more things and reveals more of world's fractal complexity.
 Also, experience makes it *much* easier to recognize ideas that would translate into good posts, but only makes it *slightly* easier to execute on those ideas.
-So the ideas pile up faster and faster, at an ever-accelerating pace.
+So the ideas pile up, at an ever-accelerating pace.

-If you *really* run out, just take one of your old ideas and do it again, better.
+If you *really* run out of ideas, just take one of your old ones and do it again, better.
 It's fine, I promise.

 ## Getting feedback

 The obvious antidote for your lying brain is feedback from other people.
 But this is tricky.
 For one thing, the people who love you enough to read your drafts may not be in your target audience.
 If they wouldn't read it voluntarily, you probably don't want to optimize *too* hard for them.

 It's also hard to get people to give negative feedback.
-I sometimes ask people to mark each paragraph according to a modified [CRIBS](https://perell.com/note/cribs-my-writing-feedback-formula/) system as either **C**onfusing, **R**epetitive, **I**nteresting, **B**oring or **S**horten.
+I sometimes ask people to mark each paragraph according to a modified [CRIBS](https://perell.com/note/cribs-my-writing-feedback-formula/) system as either Confusing, Repetitive, Interesting, Boring or Shorten.
 I also like to ask, "If you *had* to cut 25%, what would you pick?"

 People are better at finding problems than at giving solutions.
 If they didn't understand you, how could they tell you what to change?
 It's usually best if you propose a change, and then ask them if that fixes the problem.